tugcekonuklar/aws-notes/cloud-guru/developer-associate/dynamodb.md

         * For example: selecting an item where userId=200 will select all attributes of the item ie firstname lastname
     * And you can use optional sort key name and value to refine the query results.
         * For example: your sortkey is timestamp, you can select items with timestamp of the last 7 days.
-    * By default query returns all attributes of the item, but if you wany to return specific attributes you want you can use 'ProjectionExpression'
+    * By default query returns all attributes of the item, but if you want to return specific attributes you want you can use 'ProjectionExpression'
     * SortKey: Results always sorted by sorted ley value
     * Numeric Order: default is ascending numeric ordering